VAW-117: 2000s

 A VAW-117 E-2C conducts a flyover, 2007.

 In July 2001, VAW-117 was the first squadron to deploy with the new MCU/ACIS system.
 WESTPAC 2001–02 on board proved to be an active deployment.
 After the September 11 attacks in 2001, aircraft from VAW-117 and CVW-11 were among the first aircraft to lead the strikes on Afghanistan as part of Operation Enduring Freedom.
-The extensive radar and communication equipment on board the E-2C Hawkeye allowed the squadron to continuously provided battle space management over Pakistan and southern Afghanistan, ensuring the safety of all airborne assets and clearance from commercial air routes.
+The extensive radar and communication equipment on board the E-2C Hawkeye allowed the squadron to continuously provide battle space management over Pakistan and southern Afghanistan, ensuring the safety of all airborne assets and clearance from commercial air routes.
 The squadron's Hawkeyes served as an information-clearing house, providing a communications relay between command authorities on the ground and tactical aircraft airborne.
 VAW-117 was the first fleet squadron to receive the HE-2K variant of the Hawkeye and also the first fleet Hawkeye squadron to receive the Cooperative Engagement Capability system (CEC).

 In May 2005, VAW-117 deployed on USS Nimitz (CVN-68) with CVW-11 in support of Operation Iraqi Freedom.
 This was VAW-117's first deployment with the HE2K variant.
 During the deployment, VAW-117 flew into Karachi, Pakistan, and Goa, India, to display the E-2C to partner nations.
-The Nimitz while on deployment visited Hong Kong; Kuala Lumpur, Malaysia; Guam; Manama, Bahrain; Dubai, UAE; Perth, Australia; and Pearl Harbor, Hawaii, twice.
+The Nimitz, while on deployment, visited Hong Kong; Kuala Lumpur, Malaysia; Guam; Manama, Bahrain; Dubai, UAE; Perth, Australia; and Pearl Harbor, Hawaii, twice.

-In April 2007 VAW-117 deployed on WESTPAC 2007.
+In April 2007, VAW-117 deployed on WESTPAC 2007.
 The squadron flew 101 sorties and 227 hours in direct support of Operation Enduring Freedom and the Iraq War.
-It also took part in several exercises including Valiant Shield and Malabar.
+It also took part in several exercises, including Valiant Shield and Malabar.

-In January 2008 the squadron deployed on a four-month surge to the Western Pacific, where it took part in Exercise Foal Eagle 08.
+In January 2008, the squadron deployed on a four-month surge to the Western Pacific, where it took part in Exercise Foal Eagle 08.
 During the course of the cruise, VAW-117 demonstrated its aviation skills, earning the CVW-11 Top Hook Award for the first time in nearly eight years.

 In 2009, CDR Valerie Overstreet took command of VAW-117 and became the first female E-2 Hawkeye squadron Commanding Officer.

 CDR Overstreet conducts preflight inspections, October 2009.

 2010s

 VAW-117 E-2C in flight near NAS Point Mugu in November 2012.

 In April 2013 the squadron deployed with CVW-11 on board in support of Operation Enduring Freedom.
-It ended up being an extended deployment of eight months and they returned on 10 December 2013.
-During the deployment, due to their outstanding landing grades earned them the coveted "Golden Hook" award for having the best overall landing performance of the fixed-wing squadrons.
+It ended up being an extended deployment of eight months, and they returned on 10 December 2013.
+During the deployment, their outstanding landing grades earned them the coveted "Golden Hook" award for having the best overall landing performance of the fixed-wing squadrons.